jhderojasUVa/Paperturn/README.md

 On the PSD (render) there's not arrow or dot or element that helps you to move from one to another so I put in "auto" mode.
 If needed the Bootstrap carousel (slideshow) data-interval can be used (and if needed arrows, and all the stuff too).

+Update: I have updated the slideshow to show three elements and I have made it on vanilla js.

 ### Form

 The form have two important elements: the javascript component and the php file who recives the data from the form and save on the database.